govau/zendesk-unsuspender/README.md

 [![CircleCI](https://circleci.com/gh/govau/zendesk-unsuspender/tree/master.svg?style=svg)](https://circleci.com/gh/govau/zendesk-unsuspender/tree/master)

-Regularly interfaces with the Zendesk API to release specifically branded items in the suspended queue.
-This was required as Zendesk considers all emails sent from GovCMS as system generated and places the ticket into the suspended queue.
+Regularly interfaces with the Zendesk API to release specifically branded items from the suspended queue.
+This was required as Zendesk considers emails sent from GovCMS as system generated and places the ticket into the suspended queue.
+Check out `Detected email as being from a system user` from https://support.zendesk.com/hc/en-us/articles/115009659807

 Couldn't use Zendesk triggers as they do not apply to the suspended queue.